Don't Make Models Guess Security and Safety: Symbolic Guardrails for Domain-Specific AI Agents: Background and Related Work

-Neural guardrails rely on probabilistic methods, most commonly the \textit{LLM-as-a-judge} paradigm.
-In this setup, one or more separate models, typically LLMs, act as “judges” that monitor either (a) model inputs and outputs for suspicious, malicious, or sensitive content or (b) agent-proposed actions to assess their safety and security.
-For example, AGrail~\cite{luo-etal-2025-agrail} uses LLMs to update and perform safety checks; LlamaFirewall~\cite{chennabasappa2025llamafirewallopensourceguardrail} uses an ML classifier to detect prompt injection, and an LLM to detect misalignment; RTBAS~\cite{zhong2025rtbasdefendingllmagents} uses an LLM and an attention-based saliency screener to track provenance and perform information-flow analysis; and Liu et al.~\cite{299563} explore LLM for detecting prompt injection.
-Some work aims to provide deterministic, rule-based guardrails, but still relies partly on LLMs to generate guardrail rules, decide when to trigger them, or execute them.
+Neural guardrails make decisions inductively, most commonly via the \textit{LLM-as-judge} paradigm: judge LLMs that are independent of the agent monitor (1) agent inputs and outputs for insecure or unsafe content, such as prompt injection and sensitive data, or (2) agent actions to assess their security and safety.
+For example, AGrail~\cite{luo-etal-2025-agrail} uses LLMs to generate and apply safety checks; LlamaFirewall~\cite{chennabasappa2025llamafirewallopensourceguardrail} uses ML classifiers to detect prompt injection and LLMs for misalignment; RTBAS~\cite{zhong2025rtbasdefendingllmagents} combines an LLM with a probabilistic saliency screener for information-flow analysis; and Liu et al.~\cite{299563} use LLMs to detect prompt injection.
+Some work aims to provide deterministic guardrails, but still relies on LLMs to generate guardrail specifications or to execute them.
 These approaches, therefore, remain probabilistic and cannot provide guarantees.
-For example, \texttt{GuardAgent}~\cite{xiang2025guardagentsafeguardllmagents} uses LLMs to generate guardrail code; NeMo Guardrails~\cite{rebedea-etal-2023-nemo} provides programmable guardrails while execution still involves LLMs; \textsc{ShieldAgent}~\cite{shieldagent} relies on LLMs to retrieve and execute rule-based policy checks; \textsc{AgentGuardian}~\cite{abaev2026agentguardianlearningaccesscontrol} uses LLMs to generate control policies.
-A key limitation of neural guardrails is their inherently probabilistic nature.
-Because their generation or execution depends on LLMs, they can be error-prone or circumvented by attackers.
-As a result, neural guardrails may substantially improve agent reliability by reducing the likelihood of unsafe or insecure behavior, which may or may not reduce deployment risk to an acceptable level.
-They cannot guarantee that an agent will never violate a given policy.
+For example, \texttt{GuardAgent}~\cite{xiang2025guardagentsafeguardllmagents} uses LLMs to generate guardrail code; NeMo Guardrails~\cite{rebedea-etal-2023-nemo} provides programmable guardrails while execution involves judge LLMs; \textsc{ShieldAgent}~\cite{shieldagent} relies on LLMs to retrieve and execute rule-based policy checks; \textsc{AgentGuardian}~\cite{abaev2026agentguardianlearningaccesscontrol} uses LLMs to generate control policies.
+A key limitation of neural guardrails is their inductive nature: because their generation or execution depends on LLMs, their behavior cannot be formally reasoned about.
+They reduce the likelihood of unintended actions, but cannot guarantee an agent will never violate a security or safety requirement, which may leave deployment risk above acceptable levels in commercial settings.